builders-garden/fluidpay-smart-contracts/README.md

 # fluidpay-smart-contracts
-smart contract for the fluidpay platform.
+smart contracts for the Fluidpay platform.
 Fluidpay is p2p smart wallet levering stealth addresses for preserved privacy